-ECED 411 4.00 credits Student Teaching I (Non-Certificate Option)
+ECED 411 F 5.00 credits Student Teaching I REEL

-Advances the field experience working in an educational setting with children and their families who are culturally, linguistically, and ability diverse under the guidance of a program-selected teacher.
-Emphasizes science inquiry, professional collaboration and positive guidance techniques.
-Fourth of six field experiences for the noncertificate option.
+Advances the experience working in an early care and education setting with children and their families who are culturally, linguistically, and ability diverse under the guidance of a program-selected mentor teacher.
+Emphasizes, professional collaboration and positive guidance techniques.
+First of three student teaching experiences for the non-certificate option.
+Requires 165 hours in a pre-k through 3rd grade classroom.
 Taken concurrently with ECED 401.
-Prerequisites: ECED 303 and ECED 313 Concurrent requirement: ECED 401